qtproject/pyside-pyside-setup/sources/pyside6/doc/developer/freethreading.md

 therefore cannot be part of the automatic suite.
 It lives in `sources/pyside6/tests/manually/freethreading/run.py`, which runs each scenario twice, with and without the lock it depends on, and only calls a scenario a proof when it crashes without it.
-Six of the eight are proofs at the moment; `signal_race` became one when the coarse lock went, because the signal machinery reaches the wrapper lookups, the parent/child graph and destruction, and the coarse lock had been covering that.
+Ten of the sixteen are proofs at the moment; `signal_race` became one when the coarse lock went, because the signal machinery reaches the wrapper lookups, the parent/child graph and destruction, and the coarse lock had been covering that.